Meet our Staff

 Hello!
 My name is Rodrigo Gonzalez-Juarez and I use he & him pronouns.
 I received my bachelor’s degree from Sacramento State University and my master’s degree from California State University, Long Beach, both in Social Work.
 Before moving to Washington, I was an Academic Counselor and Peer Mentor Program Coordinator for the TRIO Student Support Services program at Oregon State University-Cascades in Bend, Oregon where I supported students who were first-generation, low income, and/or had a disability.

-I am excited and grateful to serve as the inaugural Latine Student Retention Specialist at WWU!
+I am excited and grateful to serve as the inaugural La Plaza Retention Specialist at WWU!
 I look forward to supporting Latine students through building bridges between students and resources, creating Latine community and spaces, and forming relationships.
 I am passionate about supporting Latine students in obtaining upward social mobility through higher education.

 I was born and raised in Auburn, a small town in Northern California.
 My mom is from Patzcuaro, Michoacan and my dad is from Colorines, Estado de Mexico.
 Spanish was my first language and I love practicing with others.
 In my spare time, I enjoy running, going on long walks, watching the Mexico National Soccer Team, and spending time with my wife and our two cats Chivo (brown tabby) and Aidan (orange and white).